-Windrush Stories teaching pack: Creative writing activities
+Windrush Stories teaching pack (secondary students): Creative writing activities

 Creative writing ideas and activities that draw on the histories, people and objects featured on Windrush Stories

 In June 1948 the Empire Windrush arrived at Tilbury Docks, Essex carrying hundreds of people from the Caribbean.
 Many aboard had been to Britain before.
 Some had fought in World War Two.
 Most were filled with excitement and hope about coming to the ‘Mother Country’.
 However, this was not the first nor the last ship to carry migrants from the Caribbean.
 Nor was Britain an unknown world.
 Slavery, colonialism, and struggles for freedom had entwined the two societies for centuries.

 Using original sources, these creative writing activities invite you to explore the arrival of Empire Windrush and reflect on this wider history, including the experiences and contributions of people who migrated from the Caribbean to Britain.